Nitrosamine impurities in medications: Guidance

 29. Risk factors and potential root causes to be considered for the presence of nitrosamine impurities in human pharmaceuticals when performing a risk assessment

-Inadequate process design and/or process controls, as well as gaps in quality and compliance oversight, may contribute to the presence of nitrosamine impurities in APIs and drug products above acceptable intake (AI) limits.
+Inadequate process design and/or process controls, as well as gaps in quality and compliance oversight, may contribute to the presence of nitrosamine impurities in APIs and drug products above AI limits.
 Applicants and MAHs should consider both intrinsic and extrinsic factors when conducting risk assessments for nitrosamine impurities.

-Potential and confirmed root causes for the presence of nitrosamines in drug products include the following:
+Potential and confirmed root causes and risk factors for the presence of nitrosamines in drug products include the following:

 - Nitrosation of a secondary or tertiary amine during API or drug product manufacturing, with insufficient downstream purge of the nitrosamine formed, and/or during API or drug product storage (common nitrosation conditions involve the combination of amines and nitrite ion under acidic conditions)